WIttyJudge/wittyjudge.github.io/content/posts/arch-linux-printer-install.md

 tags: ["Arch Linux", "Linux", "CUPS", "Printer"]
 ---

-I have been using Arch Linux for about 3 years now and only recently I needed to print and scan documents with my office printer (Cannon MF260).
+I have been using Arch Linux for about 3 years now and only recently I needed to print and scan documents with my office printer (Canon MF260).

 Preconfigured Linux distros like Ubuntu, Mint, Manjaro, etc.. already provided you with some functionality to use your printer/scanner.
 All you need to do is just log in to your favorite DE, search for "printer" in the application launcher, click on the "Add a printer" button and it will magically discover your Wi-Fi wireless or plugged-in printer, install all drivers for that specific printer and... it's ready for use.